History of submarines: Early modern

 In 1863 the was built by the German American engineer Julius H. Kroehl, and featured a pressurized work chamber for the crew to exit and enter underwater.
 This pre-figured modern diving arrangements such as the lock-out dive chamber, though the problems of decompression sickness were not well understood at the time.
 After its public maiden dive in 1866, the Sub Marine Explorer was used for pearl diving off the coast of Panama.
 It was capable of diving deeper than 31 m, deeper than any other submarine built before.

 The Chilean government commissioned the in 1865, during the Chincha Islands War (1864–1866) when Chile and Peru fought against Spain.
-Built by the German engineer Karl Flach, the submarine sank during tests in Valparaiso Bay on 3 May 1866, with the entire eleven-man crew.
+Built by the German engineer Karl Flach, the submarine sank during tests in Valparaíso Bay on 3 May 1866, with the entire eleven-man crew.

 During the War of the Pacific in 1879, the Peruvian government commissioned and built a submarine, the Toro Submarino design by the Peruvian engineer Federico Blume and built in Paita, Peru.
 It is considered the first operational submarine or submersible in Latin America.
 With 48 ft long and manually operate by a crew of 11 persons, it could submerge to a depth of 12 ft with a ventilation system a speed of 3 kn and a maximum dive of 72 ft.
 Being fully operational, waiting for its opportunity to attack with naval mines during the Blockade of Callao, it was scuttled to avoid its capture by Chilean troops on 17 January 1881, before the imminent occupation of Lima.